 Despite the havoc of the pandemic, restaurant dealmakers remain positive about the future.
-To be sure, many of 2020’s transactions — including last month’s $11.3 billion Dunkin’ Brands acquisition by Inspire Brands—were in the works ahead of the March shutdown, easing their completion.
+To be sure, many of 2020’s transactions — including last year’s $11.3 billion Dunkin’ Brands acquisition by Inspire Brands—were in the works ahead of the March shutdown, easing their completion.

 Matthews was joined by finance veterans Susan Miller of Morgan Kingston Advisors; Glen Kunofsky, founder and president of STNL Advisors; and CapitalSpring Managing Director Chad Spaulding.
 I moderated.

 The rules of the road to a successful closing remain largely the same.
 Once a business owner’s goals are established, Miller explained, questions then concern how much free cash flow, CAPEX and human capital are required to support growth.
 Debt capacity, valuation perceptions and competitive positioning issues follow.
 She also grills sellers about willingness to give up control, their risk tolerance and time horizon.

 “You really need to look at each transaction holistically and evaluate those questions on a quarterly basis,” she added.
 “Having a clear plan before you go to market will ultimately dictate your success.”